formancehq/stack/components/fctl/membershipclient/docs/PrivateRegion.md

 ### NewPrivateRegion

-`func NewPrivateRegion(id string, baseUrl string, createdAt string, active bool, name string, clientID string, organizationID string, creatorID string, ) *PrivateRegion`
+`func NewPrivateRegion(id string, baseUrl string, createdAt string, active bool, name string, organizationID string, creatorID string, ) *PrivateRegion`

 NewPrivateRegion instantiates a new PrivateRegion object This constructor will assign default values to properties that have it defined,